chen42/slides/antiviral.md

 * Life cycle
 	* virus enter the cell via H spikes.
 In the endosome, low pH in the endosome trigger the <span id='bg'> fusion of membranes</span>.
-	* viral ribonucleoprotein and viral RNA enters the cell nucleus, replicate the viral genome.
+	* viral ribonucleoprotein and viral RNA enters the cell
+    * viral RNA is replicated by RNA-dependent RNA polymerase.
-	* viral RNA is also made and steals the 5'cap of of cellular RNA (important for making protein) and exported into the cytoplasm.
+	* viral RNA acquires the 5'cap of of cellular RNA (important for making protein) and exported into the cytoplasm.
 	* viral protein is made and virus is packaged on cell surface
 	* the N spikes cleave the H spikes and releases the viron.
 </td>
 </tr></table>